Planck length, Planck time, and Planck mass

 The main critic is that it is a dimensional approach which, even though its heuristic contribution is valuable, is not a rigorous physical theory.
 This is true, but nevertheless, such approach brought to us interesting information, which was likely hidden in the parameters that we used.
 At least, it allowed to extract this information from these parameters, and it is not hopeless that it may provide a guideline to a new theory.

 In addition, in this document, we did not always comply with the relativistic approach.
-But being a study on orders of magnitude, where we make bold assumptions, for example, the estimation of the total mass of the universe, which has evolved significantly over the past 20 years, the unexpected results of these approximations are, at least, instructive.
+But being a study relating orders of magnitude, where we make bold assumptions, for example, the estimation of the total mass of the universe, which has evolved significantly over the past 20 years, the unexpected results of these approximations are, at least, instructive.

 What about the concept of force in general relativity?